 System.Pool_Local.Unbounded_Reclaim_Pool, which is an unbounded pool which frees its storage when it goes out of scope:

 declare localPool: System.Pool_Local.Unbounded_Reclaim_Pool; type Thing is new integer; type ThingRef is access Thing; for ThingRef'storage_pool use localPool; p: ThingRef := new Thing; begin -- do something with p here -- all ThingRef pointers will be freed automatically when the block exits end;

 The storage pool is a property of the pointer, not the object; pool accesses that refer to different pools are not compatible (even if they're pointing to the same kind of object).
 General accesses ---

-access all Thing --- can point anywhere, as can constant accesses.
+Thing --- can point anywhere, as can constant accesses.

 This has a lot of utility in the embedded world: consider a segmented architecture like the 8086, for example.
 Each segment register can point to a different address space.
 The compiler needs to know which one, so that it can generate code using the appropriate segment register.
 Ada can represent this semantic directly in code by using different storage pools to represent each segment register, and

-access all types would use a fat pointer representation which can point (inefficiently) to any segment.
+all types would use a fat pointer representation which can point (inefficiently) to any segment.

 Of course etc.

 Exceptions are a bit weird --- they're not values as they are in most modern languages; they're just error tags:

 declare Fnord: exception; -- not a variable declaration; this syntax is magic begin raise Fnord; exception when Fnord => Put_Line("Fnord caught!"); when others => Put_Line("Something else caught?
 Rethrowing"); raise; end;